Sebastian-Montoya-B/Alpha-PDI/README.md

     -   wcfun.R -\> script of the `wcfun` function for calculating the Wc index of generalization (Pierotti et al. 2017).
     -   correlations.R -\> script to reproduce the Spearman correlations used to test for a relationship between the specialization parameter and the indices of generalization.
 It requires the `alpha_PDI` and `genfun` functions, and the vectors1.RDS data.
     -   example.R -\> script with a detailed description on how to use `alpha_PDI`, `genfun`, and `wcfun`.
     -	  QNM.R -\> script of the quantitative niche model by Fründ et al. (2016) and functions to generate the analized theoretical vectors.
+    -   Data generator.R -\> script to generate all the simulated data in our analysis by using the quantitative niche model

 2. Data (folder) -\> folder containing the empirical data used in the analyses and figures.
     -   Fleas.RDS -\> list of 74 matrices of flea-mammal interactions.
     -   resource_abundances.RDS -\> list of 74 vectors of resource abundance distribution (mammal abundance) for each matrix in Fleas.RDS.
+    -   sim_data.RDS -\> Data generated with the Data generator script.
+    -   sim_data2.RDS -\> Data generated with the Data generator script to be used exclusively with the `wcfun` function.

 3. Figures (folder) -\> folder containing the scripts used to reproduce the unedited versions of the figures presented in the manuscript and supplementary material.
-    -   Figure2.R -\> script used to reproduce the unedited version of Figure 2.
+    -   `Figure 2.R` -\> script used to reproduce Figure 2 and its associated analysis.
 It requires the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Follow the sequence given in the script to plot and export the figure.
-    -   Figure3.R -\> script used to reproduce Figure 3 and its associated analysis.
+    -   `Figure 3.R` -\> script used to reproduce Figure 3 and its associated analysis.
+It requires the `alpha_PDI` and `wcfun` functions.
+Follow the sequence given in the script to plot and export the figure.
+    -   `Figures 4 S9-S12.R` -\> script used to reproduce Figure 4 and Figures S9 to S12.
 It requires the `alpha_PDI` function.
+Follow the sequence given in the script to plot and export the figures.
+    -   `Figures S1 S2 S3.R` -\> script used to reproduce Figure S1 to S3.
+It requires the It requires the `alpha_PDI`, `genfun`, and `wcfun` functions.
+Follow the sequence given in the script to plot and export the figures.
+    -   `Figures S4 S5.R` -\> script used to reproduce Figure S4 and S5.
+It requires the It requires the `genfun` function.
+Follow the sequence given in the script to plot and export the figures.
+    -   `Figure S6.R` -\> script used to reproduce Figure S6 and its associated analysis.
+It requires the `alpha_PDI` function.
 Follow the sequence given in the script to plot and export the figure.
-    -   Figure4.R -\> script used to reproduce Figure 4 and Figures S10 to S12.
+    -   `Figure S7.R` -\> script used to reproduce Figure S7 and its associated analysis.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to plot and export the figure.
-    -   FigureSup.R -\> script used to reproduce the series of figures used for finding the minimum number of observations needed for an accurate estimation of αPDI.
-They include Figures S1 to S9 of the Appendix S1.
+    -   `Figure S8.R` -\> script used to reproduce Figure S8 and its associated analysis.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to plot and export the figure.
+    -   Exported (folder) -\> folder containing the exported figures.

 ## Functionality and origin